The Latest News From Veterinary Architects

 This new state of the art dog rescue centre will have capacity for over 400 dogs, a veterinary clinic, staff accommodation, a dog boarding centre and a cat rehoming centre.

-Refurbished Battersea Rehoming Kennels officially opened by Prince Michael of Kent
+Refurbished Battersea Rehoming Kennels Officially Opened by Prince Michael of Kent

 Prince Michael of Kent officially opened the newly refurbished and reconfigured Battersea Dogs & Cats Home 'Kent Building' Rehoming Kennels at their Battersea site on 31st May.